Samsung November 2021 security update is rolling out now to these Galaxy devices

 Galaxy A Series

 The Galaxy A Series is where buyers will get the best bang for their buck in the entire Samsung smartphone lineup — and updates are yet another area that these devices shine.
 While the Galaxy A32 is towards the bottom end of our recommendations, it is still a great package.
 Hot on the heels of the November 2021 security patch heading for Galaxy S21 series handsets, the A32 was updated on October 27.
-The rollout started in Russian and Ukrainian markets but wider availability is expected over the coming days.
+The rollout started in Russian and Ukrainian markets but wider availability for the 5G variant was spotted rolling out from November 2 in the Philippines.
+As a distinct device, the Galaxy A32 5G comes with a different build number and a wider rollout is expected over the coming days in more eligible regions.

 After an initial rollout, the November 2021 security patch is heading out to a wider number of Galaxy A series devices including the A51.
 Indian device owners are starting to see the update as of November 1 but it’s unclear if other regions are seeing the patch.

-Note: This article was originally published on October 26 and updated on November 2.